RkayG/secure-api-handler/README.md

 # Tenet Framework

-**Build on Solid Fundamentals.** An enterprise-grade, opinionated API framework for Node.js that puts security, compliance, and developer experience first.

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.2-blue.svg)](https://www.typescriptlang.org/)
 [![Node.js](https://img.shields.io/badge/Node.js-18+-green.svg)](https://nodejs.org/)
 [![Express](https://img.shields.io/badge/Express-4.18-lightgrey.svg)](https://expressjs.com/)
 [![Prisma](https://img.shields.io/badge/Prisma-5.6-green.svg)](https://prisma.io/)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

+**The Enterprise-Grade API Framework for Node.js**

+Tenet is an **opinionated, secure-by-default framework** designed to solve the common challenges of building compliant, scalable SaaS applications.
+It replaces ad-hoc middleware glue with a structured, type-safe pipeline, allowing you to focus on business logic rather than security plumbing.

-## 🧠 Philosophy
+## 🧠 Core Philosophy

-### Security by Default
+### 1. Security by Default
-Most frameworks make you "opt-in" to security.
-Tenet is **opt-out**.
-By default, endpoints have strict input sanitization, rate limiting, and security headers.
+In Tenet, security is **opt-out**.
+By default, every handler you create has:
+- Strict input sanitization (XSS/SQLi protection)
+- Authentication checks
+- CSRF protection
+- Rate limiting
+- Secure HTTP headers

-### Configuration over Boilerplate
+### 2. Configuration over Boilerplate
-Stop writing the same 20 lines of middleware.
-Use our declarative `HandlerConfig` to define authentication, validation, and auditing rules in one place.
+Developers spend too much time writing the same 20 lines of middleware setup for every endpoint.
+Tenet uses a **declarative configuration object** (`HandlerConfig`) to define behavior.
+You describe *what* you want (e.g., "Authenticated, Rate Limited, Audited"), and the framework constructs the pipeline.

-### Type Safety
+### 3. Type Safety as a First-Class Citizen
-Types flow automatically from your Zod schemas to your route handlers and database queries.
+The framework leverages TypeScript to its fullest:
+- **Input Types**: Derived automatically from Zod schemas.
+- **Database Types**: Generated from your Prisma schema.
+- **Context Types**: Guaranteed user/tenant presence based on your configuration.

+---

+## 🏗️ Technical Stack Choices

+We chose a "Boring but Proven" technology stack to ensure long-term maintainability and stability.

+- **Express.js (The Core)**: The industry standard.
+We wrap Express to provide modern async features and typed inputs while maintaining access to its massive middleware ecosystem.
+- **Prisma (The Data Layer)**: Unmatched developer experience.
+We utilize Client Extensions to inject Row-Level Security (RLS) directly into the query builder.
+- **Zod (Validation)**: The bridge between untyped HTTP JSON and strict TypeScript.
+- **Redis (Infrastructure)**: Used for distributed rate limiting and caching.

+---

+## 🏢 Why use Tenet?

+### For Startups
+**Speed to MVP.** You get a production-ready foundation with Auth, Multi-Tenancy, and Logging out of the box.
+You focus 100% on your product's unique value.

+### For Enterprises
+**Compliance & Standardization.** Tenet enforces patterns that satisfy security audits (SOC2/GDPR).
+The uniform structure means any developer can jump into any backend system built with Tenet and understand it immediately.

 ---